 Canada bans China’s Huawei Technologies from 5G networks

-Canada says wireless carriers in Canada won’t be allowed to install Huawei equipment in their high-speed 5G networks
+Canada aays wireless carriers in Canada won’t be allowed to install Huawei equipment in their high-speed 5G networks

 TORONTO -- Wireless carriers in Canada won’t be allowed to install Huawei equipment in their high-speed 5G networks, the Canadian government said Thursday, joining allies in banning the giant Chinese technology company.